How RecruitMe Works

 RecruitMe is a recruitment tool meant to connect those who want to participate in clinical trials or research studies to the researchers that are conducting them.
 To begin using RecruitMe all you have to do is search for a medical condition or research field that interests you and then answer a few eligibility questions and the researcher will get right back to you.

 Who will my information be given to?

 If you request to be contacted by a research study team, your information will only be shared with the staff members of the study that you expressed interest in.
 We do not share your information with pharmaceutical companies or any other third party.

-You do not need to join our registry in order to get more information on a study.
-The registry does however, allow you to be notified when a study of possible interest to you enters our database.
+You do not need to join our registry in order to participate or get more information on a study.
+The registry does, however, allow you to be notified by email when a study of possible interest to you enters our database.

-When you join the RecruitMe registry, you will automatically be notified of the latest studies by either email or text message.
+When you join the RecruitMe registry, you will automatically be notified of the latest studies by email.

 Clinical research is designed to answer a specific question about the safety or effectiveness of a drug, a device, or other interventions.
 These studies provide opportunities for people to volunteer for cutting-edge treatments, which allow researchers to examine the benefits and risks of using them.
 Some research studies are designed to observe and measure outcomes without having researchers affect the routine medical care of the volunteer.

 I no longer want to be in the registry.

 If you would like to unsubscribe from study emails but keep your account in the registry, simply login, click “Join RecruitMe” and uncheck the “Receive study updates by email” box, then click Submit.
 If you would like to unsubscribe from emails and delete your RecruitMe account, login to RecruitMe, click Join RecruitMe, click Delete My RecruitMe account at the bottom of the form, then click Submit.